picapica0-0/engineering-work-request-system/README.md

 ---

+## Workflow Process

+1. Requests submitted via Power Apps
+2. Data stored in SharePoint lists
+3. Power Automate used to support workflow notifications and updates
+4. Monthly data extracted into Excel for reporting and analysis
+5. Final reports used to manually update Power Apps for historical work request tracking and engineer performance monitoring

+---

+## Outcome

+Developed a structured reporting workflow that transformed engineering work request data into KPI-driven insights.
+Excel reporting was used to calculate completion rates and evaluate KPI attainment, improving visibility of operational performance.
+The results were reflected in Power Apps to support ongoing tracking of engineer productivity and historical performance analysis.

+---

 ## Notes
 This repository presents a portfolio adaptation of an engineering reporting workflow.
 All sensitive organizational information and operational data have been anonymized to maintain confidentiality.

----

-## Methodology

-1. Built and maintained an engineering work request reporting solution using Microsoft SharePoint, Microsoft Excel, and Microsoft Power Apps.
-2. Connected SharePoint request records with automated Excel reporting processes for monthly operational analysis.
-3. Performed data cleaning, validation, and monitoring to improve reporting consistency and accuracy.
-4. Synchronized processed reporting data back into the Power Apps environment to support workflow visibility and operational tracking.

----

-## Outcome

-Created an automated reporting workflow that enhanced engineering request tracking, improved reporting efficiency, and simplified monthly operational reporting for the Engineering Department.